Location: 1517-1519 Columbia St SW

 Burford House today (2013), photo by Deb Ross

-The Burford House is the fourth location in the Where Are We? series to be associated with the pioneer Yeager family.
+The Burford House is the fourth location in our Where Are We? feature to be associated with the pioneer Yeager family.
 Ida Yeager Burford’s grandfather, William T. Yeager, built a home at the current location of the Bettman Block on Fourth Avenue.
 Her father, William H. Yeager Sr. and his wife Ida Mossman Yeager built the Yeager House on 10th Avenue.
 Her brother, William H Jr and his wife Ada built the William H and Ada Yeager home on Capitol Way.
 Thus, Ida Yeager Burford was well suited to be the first curator of the Lord Mansion after it was donated to become the State Capital Museum in 1942.
 Burford was also active in many civic organizations and was a proud alumna of the University of Washington.

 Ida Yeager Burford’s husband, Richard, was a Commander of the Civilian Defense Corps during World War II.